Publicly Funded Further Education/Higher Education (PF FE/HE)

 Submit all necessary documentation to your Single Service Representative (address details below).

-Personnel can request details of discharge dates from the Army Personnel Centre – phone number 0845 6009663.
+Personnel can request details of discharge dates from the JPAC Enquiry Centre – phone number 0800 085 3600.

-Service Representative (SSR) if you have been unable to find the answer to your query on the website and the FAQs pages please contact your SSR listed below providing your service number and discharge date.
+If you have been unable to find the answer to your query on the website and the FAQs pages please contact your SSR listed below providing your service number and discharge date.

 Learning Credit Scheme (LCS) Manager